Joey Ramone: Ramones

 In 1974, Jeffrey Hyman co-founded the punk rock band the Ramones with friends John Cummings and Douglas Colvin.
 Colvin was already using the pseudonym "Dee Dee Ramone" and the others also adopted stage names using "Ramone" as their surname: Cummings became Johnny Ramone and Hyman became Joey Ramone.
 The name "Ramone" stems from Paul McCartney: he briefly used the stage name "Paul Ramon" during 1960–61, when the Beatles, still an unknown five-piece band called the Silver Beetles, did a tour of Scotland and all took up pseudonyms; and again on the 1969 Steve Miller album Brave New World, where he played the drums on one song using that name.

-Ramone initially served as the group's drummer while Dee Dee Ramone was the original vocalist.
-However, when Dee Dee's vocal cords proved unable to sustain the demands of constant live performances, Ramone's manager Thomas Erdelyi suggested Joey switch to vocals.
+Joey Ramone initially served as the group's drummer while Dee Dee Ramone was the original vocalist.
+However, when Dee Dee's vocal cords proved unable to sustain the demands of constant live performances, the Ramones manager Thomas Erdelyi suggested Joey switch to vocals.
 Mickey Leigh: I was shocked when the band came out.
 Joey was the lead singer and I couldn't believe how good he was.
 Because he'd been sitting in my house with my acoustic guitar, writing these songs like 'I Don't Care', fucking up my guitar, and suddenly he's this guy on stage who you can't take your eyes off of.
 After a series of unsuccessful auditions in search of a new drummer, Erdelyi took over on drums, assuming the name Tommy Ramone.

 In a 1988 press bio, Ramone described the origin of the Ramones:

 We decided to start our group because we were bored with everything we heard in the early '70s – there was nothing to listen to anymore.
 Everything was tenth generation Elton John or just junk.
 Everything was long jams, long guitar solos.
 We missed hearing songs that were short and exciting...and good!
 We wanted to bring energy back to rock & roll.